LewdLillyVT/goCLI/README.md

 1. **Install Python 3** to enable Python plugins.

-Ensure that both Python is added to your system PATH.
+Ensure that Python is added to your system PATH.

 ---